-This situation (of not having a regulatory regime for physician-assisted dying) would be very much the same situation as exists in Switzerland, where physician-assisted dying in the form of physician-supported assisted/accompanied suicide by private organisations such as Dignitas has been a practice of more than 30 years, but where there has never been a specific Law/Act regulating it.
-Despite there not being a specific Law/Act, this "Swiss scheme" notably, has been functioning without any of the typical but unfounded pretext arguments having been realised, such as abuse of such system, risks for certain less privileged social groups, "vulnerable people" such as elderly or disabled being pushed to end their days, or a "slippery slope" in the direction of increasing physician-assisted dying.
-Even after 30 years, only about one per cent of all deaths in the Swiss population are attributable to assisted/accompanied suicide.
+In Switzerland, assisted dying in the form of physician-supported assisted/accompanied suicide by charitable not-for-profit organisations such as DIGNITAS - To live with dignity - To die with dignity has been a practice of more than 30 years, even though there has never been a specific Law/Act regulating the matter, but rather a practice with a legal frame consisting of differing law articles and court decisions.
+Despite there not being a specific Law/Act, this "Swiss scheme" notably, has been functioning without any of the typical but unfounded pretext arguments having been realised, such as abuse of such system, risks for certain less privileged social groups, "vulnerable people" such as elderly or disabled being pushed to end their days, or a "slippery slope" in the direction of significant rise of assisted dying cases or extending it to voluntary or even involuntary euthanasia.
+Even after more than 30 years, only about 1,6 % of all deaths in the Swiss population are attributable to physician-supported assisted/accompanied suicide.

-The solution lies in the Canadian legal system enacting a law enabling the requirements to be established under which charitable not-for-profit organisations in the territory of Canada are allowed to provide and perform accompanied suicide in a professional manner.
-The law should enable assisted dying using the gentlest and safest method available, while ensuring that specific quality criteria are being met.
+The solution lies in Western Australian legal system enacting a law enabling the requirements to be established under which charitable not-for-profit organisations in the territory of Western Australia are allowed to provide and perform assisted/accompanied suicide in a professional manner.
+The law should enable assisted dying using the gentlest and safest method available, while ensuring that specific quality criteria and safeguards are being met.